 On returning to Scotland, I continued working for the CFTM but also expanded into fiction editing.
 I had started writing novels and short stories in Japan and was now beginning to be published.
 I received a Scottish Book Trust New Writers Award for fiction in 2014 which was followed by a longlisting in the Mslexia novel competition (2017) and another in the Penguin WriteNow scheme for under-represented writers (2020).
 I am currently the editorial assistant for the literary magazine Skirting Around.

 My experience in fiction and non-fiction enables me to offer editorial services across a broad spectrum of work.
-In fiction I offer mentoring, developmental editing and copy-editing (also called line-editing).
-With mentoring and developmental editing, I help writers as they are forming the shape of their work by analysing and questioning story structure, character motivation and behaviour, pacing, etc. These services are offered to work that is still in its early stage.
-With copy-editing, I help writers who are ready to submit to agents and competitions by focusing on the fine details of how the piece is reading, and by working with the writer to bring it to its full potential.
+In fiction I offer mentoring, developmental editing, and line and copy-editing.
+With mentoring and developmental editing, I help writers as they are forming the shape of their work by analysing and questioning story structure, character motivation and behaviour, and pacing, among other issues.
+These services are offered to projects that are still at an early stage.
+With line and copy-editing, I help self-publishing writers as well as writers getting ready to submit to agents and competitions by focusing on the fine details of how the prose has been crafted.